ietf-wg-acme/acme/draft-ietf-acme-acme.md

 serialization, with the protected header and payload expressed as base64url(content) instead of the actual base64-encoded value, so that the content is readable.

+If a server receives a request using a serialization it does not support, then it MUST send a response with HTTP status code 406 (Unacceptable) and an Accept header field listing the content types that it supports.
+The server's response SHOULD also provide an ACME error body of type "unsupportedSerialization".

 ## Request URL Integrity